kdeldycke/kevin-deldycke-blog/content/2008/how-to-e107-autogallery-to-zenphoto-migration.md

 print sql
 ```

-I think code and comments are self-explainatory.
+I think code and comments are self-explanatory.
 And do not forget to update constants at the top of the script to match your installation paths and database's tables prefix.

 And finally, for your information, I tested all of this on following versions: